Skip to main content

 Rest stops, refuel points, and overnight suggestions along this route.

-Downtown Holly Hill, SC, SC
+Downtown Brookdale, SC, SC

 Mid-route town